Today’s tutorial is easy French Door Curtains to make yourself!

 Window Hardware Set

-Cordless Drill and Drill Bit (Sized for your Hardware)
+Cordless Drill and Drill Bit sized to fit your hardware

 A Measuring Tape